Why Sellers End Up in Disputes — and How to Avoid the Mess

 Avoiding Common Seller Mistakes

-• Over-promising repairs that aren’t completed
+• Over-promising repairs that are not completed

-• Ignoring buyer inquiries or requests
+• Ignoring buyer questions or document requests

-• Listing inaccurate property information or features
+• Listing inaccurate property features or square footage

 When to Lean on Your Agent—and When to Consult Professionals